-We are very pleased to welcome Dr Marie Dawson who joins us on February 4th next.
+We are very pleased to welcome Dr Marie Dawson who recently joined our team of GPs.
 Marie studied Medicine at Cardiff University in Wales and then qualified as a GP from the Ballinsasloe Specialist Training Programme in General Practice.
-She has a special interest in Women’s Health and offers a broad range of skills including minor surgery and Implanon insertion.
+She has a broad range of hospital experience and has a special interest in Women’s Health.
+As well as routine women’t health including cervical smears and ante natal care she offers long acting contraception device insertion.

 The 2018/19 influenza vaccine is now available from Kilmacud Medical Centre.
 If you are over 65 or suffer from any chronic illness you should consider getting the vaccine.
 The vaccines is free if you have a medical card.